 At the Deanna and Sidney Wolk Center for Memory Health, we care about every aspect of well-being that supports brain health.
 Modifiable lifestyle factors contribute more to cognitive health than some realize.
-Research suggests that modifiable factors could prevent or delay over 45% of dementia cases.
+Research suggests that modifiable factors could prevent or delay nearly 45% of dementia cases, even for those already experiencing cognitive decline!

 At the same time, knowing that exercising regularly and eating nutritious foods are good for your body and brain doesn’t mean motivating yourself is easy.
 That’s where a wellness coach can help.

-The Brain Health and Wellness Coaching Program at the Wolk Center for Memory Health empowers you to take charge of your health by uncovering the motivation behind your goals.
-You’ll improve overall health and well-being, reduce dementia risk factors, and promote brain health.
+The Evergreen Brain Health Coaching Program at the Wolk Center for Memory Health empowers you to take charge of your health by uncovering the motivation behind your goals.
+You’ll work closely with our national board-certified health & wellness coach to improve overall health and well-being, reduce risk factors for dementia, and promote brain health.
 Our evidence-based coaching can provide the accountability and guidance you need to make lasting, meaningful lifestyle changes.

 A Personalized Approach to Wellness Coaching

-In our Brain Health and Wellness Coaching sessions, we focus on several key pillars of brain health:
+In our coaching sessions, we focus on several key pillars of brain health:

 - Nutrition